All Episodes

 Do not discount that way of thinking among people on the left.

-Al Qaeda in Yemen are the guys who kicked out the president of Yemen.
+Al-Qaeda in Yemen are the guys who kicked out the president of Yemen.

-And what a surprise Obama sat back and watched another ally in the War on terror.
+Obama sat back and watched another ally in the war on terror.

-I'm sorry, mad man disasters.
+I'm sorry, mad-man disasters.

-Up, up, up, up, sorry, extremists acting in the name of Islam.
+Extremists acting in the name of Islam.

 Yes, we must be precise.